 The Return of Blue Samhain!

-Like our Blue Samhain Aftershave/Cologne, I made a conscious decision last year to do things a little different this year once again.
-Meaning, my past self had the idea of starting to mature this years batch, last year...in a barrel!
+Like our Blue Samhain Aftershave/Cologne, I made a conscious decision last year to do things a little different this year once more.
+Meaning, my past self had the brilliant idea of starting to mature this years batch, last year...in a barrel!
 That said, present me thanks past me...we rock!